gwastro/pycbc/docs/inference.rst

 :download:`Download <../examples/inference/bbh-injection/run.sh>`

-Note that now we must provide for data.
-In this case, we are generating fake Gaussian noise (via the ``fake-strain``) module that is colored by the advanced LIGO zero detuned high power PSD.
-We also have to provide arguments for estimating a PSD.

-The duration of data that will be analyzed is set by the ``gps-(start|end)-time`` arguments.
-This data should be long enough such that it encompasses the longest waveform admitted by our prior, plus our timing uncertainty (which is determined by the prior on ``tc``).
-Waveform duration is approximately determined by the total mass of a system.
-The lowest total mass (`= mass1 + mass2`) admitted by our prior is 20 solar masses.
-This corresponds to a duration of approximately 6 seconds.
-(See the :py:mod:`pycbc.waveform` module for utilities to estimate waveform duration.)

-In addition, the beginning and end of the data segment will be corrupted by the convolution of the inverse PSD with the data.
-To limit the amount of time that is corrupted, we set ``--psd-inverse-length`` to ``4``.
-This limits the corruption to at most the first and last four seconds of the data segment.

-Combining these considerations, we end up creating 16 seconds of data: 8s for the waveform (we added a 2s safety buffer) + 4s at the beginning and end for inverse PSD corruption.

 Since we are generating waveforms and analyzing a 15 dimensional parameter space, this run will be much more computationally expensive than the analytic